 Finally, we inspect how well the pattern-based signatures have been derived by our method.
 Since we do not have ground truth, we rate the quality of the signatures by clustering them and comparing the clusters to the groups of labels the signatures correspond to.
-This conformity is plotted in Figure 5(d) as the F-measure for the individual anti-virus products.
-On average the derived signatures yield an agreement with the labels of 96%, that is, for most of the dataset, similar signatures are assigned to the same label, whereas dissimilar signatures are associated with unequal labels.
+This conformity is plotted in Figure 7(d) as the F-measure for the individual anti-virus products.
+On average the derived signatures yield an agreement with the labels of 96%, that is, for most of the dataset, similar signatures are associated with unequal labels.
 While this experiment cannot prove that the derived signatures exactly match their counterparts, it demonstrates that we infer a representation that is at least closely related to the original signatures.